 - the vial/packaging shows signs of tampering

-- the expiry date on the vial/carton has passed.
+- the expiry date on the injection vial/carton has passed.

-If you are not sure whether FLUORESCITE* injection 10% should be used in your case, talk to your doctor.
+If you are not sure whether Fluorescite Injection should be used in your case, talk to your doctor.

 Tell your doctor if you have had an allergy to any other medicines or any other substances, such as foods, preservatives or dyes.

-This product comes through in breast milk for up to 7 days after using FLUORESCITE.
-Breast-feeding should be discontinued for at least 7 days after use.
+Fluorescite comes through breast milk for up to 7 days after it is used.

-If you have not told your doctor about any of the above, tell them before administration of FLUORESCITE* injection 10%.
+If you have not told your doctor about any of the above, tell them before they administer Fluorescite injection.

-Some medicines and FLUORESCITE injection 10% may interfere with each other.
+Some medicines and Fluorescite may interfere with each other.
 These include:

-- compounds that inhibit or compete with the active transport of organic anions (eg. Probenecid)
+- Probenecid or other compounds that inhibit or compete with the active transport of organic anions

 How much to use

-The dose of FLUORESCITE* injection 10% will be determined and administered by your doctor.
+The dose of Fluorescite Injection will be determined and administered by your doctor.

-Before using FLUORESCITE injection 10% your doctor will put some eye drops in your eye(s) that will open (dilate) your pupil(s).
+Before using Fluorescite Injection your doctor will put some eye drops in your eye(s) that will open (dilate) your pupil(s).
 This allows your doctor to see the back of your eye(s) clearly.

-Your doctor will usually administer FLUORESCITE injection 10% into your arm.
+Your doctor will usually administer Fluorescite Injection into your arm.
 It normally takes between 7 and 14 seconds for the fluorescein to reach the back of your eye(s).

-Following the administration of FLUORESCITE injection 10% your doctor will turn the lights off and take a series of photographs of the back of your eye(s).
+Following the administration of Fluorescite Injection your doctor will turn the lights off and take a series of photographs of the back of your eye(s).
 These photographs will allow your doctor to study the movement of blood through the vessels at the back of your eye(s).

 If you use too much (overdose)

-Your doctor will ensure that you are administered the correct dose of FLUORESCITE injection 10%.
+Your doctor will ensure that you are administered the correct dose of Fluorescite Injection.